 Tina had learned that diabetes and gum disease are related to one another, but she hadn’t realized the depths of that relationship.
 She thought that diet and exercise were the only things she needed to worry about, but Tina was wrong.

 Her dentist informed her that she had advanced periodontal disease, which was almost certainly affecting her blood glucose levels.
 She was struggling to feel well because her medication alone was not enough to control her diabetes.
 Tina’s dentist helped her build a treatment plan that included deep cleaning called scaling and root planing.
 Once the infection was removed, Tina continued to visit her dentist every three months to keep her gums clean and healthy.
 After about two years, Tina received the good news that her gums were back to normal!

 As you can tell, it was a long process to bring her back to health.
 During that time, her blood sugar control improved as well.
 Tina even invested in a water flosser so that she could maintain a clean mouth between dentist visits!

 You may be wondering why we told you about Tina.
 You see, Tina could be any of us.
 Her struggle is not an uncommon one.
 We see patients who are in incredible pain due to gum disease infections, and it takes time to bring them back to full health.

 The best thing for you to take away from this conversation is that prevention is key.
 The work that Tina is doing now with her quarterly cleanings, water flosser, and general awareness will prevent periodontal disease in the future.

 We can help you develop plans for your future oral health as well.
-Call us today at 956-242-6745 (Junction Drive) or 956-517-2695 (Winfield) to set up an appointment.
+Call us today at 956-242-6745 (Junction Drive) or 956-517-2695 (Winfield) to schedule a checkup.
 Let us evaluate your current health and create a treatment plan that will improve your smile for decades to come.
 Call now!